 - Dr. Calvin Eshbaugh, President

 - Mr. Jason Lambert, Vice President

 - Mrs. Jennifer Burnett, Secretary

+- Dr. Amy Adcock, Board Member

 - Mr. Alex Bass, Board Member

 - Mr. Adam Fossett, Board Member

-- Mr. Jason Martinez, Board Member - Ms. Dana White, Board Member
+- Mrs. Dana White, Board Member

-The board usually meets the last Wednesday of each month at 6:30pm at the AISD Administration Office.
-In the event that large attendance is anticipated, the board may meet at Academy High School.
+The board usually meets in the Board Room the last Wednesday of the month at 6:30 PM.
+In the event that large attendance is anticipated, the board may meet at in the High School.
 Special meetings may be called when necessary.
-A written notice of regular and special meetings will be posted on the district website and the Administration Office at least 72 hours before the scheduled meeting time.
+A written notice of regular and special meetings will be posted on the district website and administration office at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.